Determinacy and J\'onsson cardinals in $L(\mathbb{R})$: Analysis of generators

-\begin{rem} The following lemma applies to iteration trees which aren't necessarily normal.
-However, for our present purposes, one may assume that $\sT$ is a finite stack of normal trees $\sT_0,\ldots,\sT_{k-1}$, and that $\eta,\xi$ are both indices of $\sT_{k-1}$. \end{rem}
+\begin{rem} The following lemma is the main result of this section.
+It applies to iteration trees which aren't necessarily normal.
+However, for our intended application, one may assume that $\sT$ is a finite stack of normal trees $\sT_0,\ldots,\sT_{k-1}$, and that $\eta,\xi$ are both indices of $\sT_{k-1}$. \end{rem}

 \begin{lem} Let $\sM$ be a fine-structural premouse, $\sT$ an iteration tree on $\sM$, $\xi<\lh(\sT)$, $n=\deg^{\sT}(\xi)$.
 Let $\chi\in[0,\xi]_{\sT}$ be such that $(\chi,\xi]_\sT$ has no drops in model or degree.
 Let $\eta\in[\chi,\xi]_\sT$.